paymennt/docs/community/6-online-payment/6-transaction-limits.md

 1. Navigate to the “Orders setting” page from the side menu (Under Commerce Management) to check your existing maximum checkout limit
 2. You can tap on the Max checkout amount to view the details and submit a request for an update to the maximum checkout limit
-3. You can also update the link validity period by tapping the “link validity period” and select a new period
+3. You can also update the link validity period by tapping the “link validity period” and selecting a new period

 ***